nullsec771/php_shell/README.md

-# Google Dorks for Bug Bounty
+# Google Dorks by spider

 A list of Google Dorks for Bug Bounty, Web Application Security, and Pentesting
 </p>